 1. Why should you consider sending your child to a boarding school, instead of to one of the many private day schools and charter schools in the area?

-For example, if your child has special needs, you need to look carefully at the quality of instruction which she will receive in order to continue enjoying learning.
-Boarding schools which offer programs for students with special needs tend to do a good job simply because they offer plenty of individual instruction.
+For example, if your child has special needs, you need to look carefully at the quality of instruction that she will receive in order to continue enjoying learning.
+Boarding schools that offer programs for students with special needs tend to do a good job simply because they offer plenty of individual instruction from experienced credentialled teachers.
 The other advantage they have is that most, if not all of their students have some special need of one kind or another.
-Boarding schools which specialize in learning disabilities such as dyslexia often called reading disorder; dyscalculia which is difficulty learning math concepts; memory and retention issues; or dysgraphia which is difficulty writing, have been doing this for many years.
+Boarding schools that specialize in learning disabilities such as dyslexia often called reading disorder; dyscalculia which is difficulty learning math concepts; memory and retention issues; or dysgraphia which is difficulty writing, have been doing this for many years.
 They employ highly experienced credentialled teachers and staff who can turn even the most gloomy prognoses around.

 2. What does the boarding school experience offer the child outside of academics?

 As mentioned in the previous answer, boarding schools strive to educate the whole child.
 Schools integrate academics, sports, and extracurricular activities into a comprehensive package.
-The ancient Roman poet Juvenal's saying mens sana in corpore sano (A healthy mind in a healthy body") applies into a 21st century boarding school education.
+The ancient Roman poet Juvenal's saying mens sana in corpore sano (A healthy mind in a healthy body) applies to a 21st-century boarding school education.

 Most boarding school faculty also function as dorm parents as they live in apartments in the dormitories with the students.
 There is always a reassuring adult presence on hand, to help and guide as needed, or to simply be there.